-“The Ground Water Protection Council asked us to securely, efficiently and effectively integrate the national RBDMS core system with customized features," says Jon Briccetti, president and CEO of Troy Web Consulting.
+“The Groundwater Protection Council asked us to securely, efficiently and effectively integrate the national RBDMS core system with customized features," says Jon Briccetti, CEO of Troy Web Consulting.
 “Through hybrid use of traditional and agile development methods, we reduced risk to the environment and provided a better experience for the industry, giving regulators better data and more transparency with the public."

 Learn more about the GroundWater Protection Council’s RBDMS.